Fire Damaged House for Sale in Washington, DC: Sell Faster, Smarter

 Please try again later.

-Full restoration in Washington typically costs $159,800–$351,560 and takes 10–18 months.
-If the rebuild goes smoothly, you may recover 85–100% of pre-fire value on the MLS.
+Full restoration in Washington typically costs $159,800 to $351,560 and takes 10 to 18 months.
+If the rebuild goes smoothly, you may recover 85 to 100% of pre fire value on the MLS.
 But contractor delays, permit issues, and cost overruns are common.
 A Capitol Hill rowhouse owner had a fire that damaged the second and third floors.
 The lot alone was worth $420,000 in that neighborhood.
-She sold as-is in 16 days to a developer who planned a full gut renovation.
+She sold as is in 16 days to a developer who planned a full gut renovation.

-If you have active coverage, your insurer owes you the cost to restore the property to pre-loss condition (replacement cost value, or RCV).
+If you have active coverage, your insurer owes you the cost to restore the property to pre loss condition (replacement cost value, or RCV).
 You can collect the settlement, then decide whether to rebuild or sell.
-Some homeowners pocket the insurance payout and sell the damaged property separately — effectively getting paid twice.
+Some homeowners pocket the insurance payout and sell the damaged property separately, effectively getting paid twice.
 This is legal in most cases, but your policy language matters.
-Read our guide to fire insurance claims in District of Columbia before making this decision.
+Review our guide to fire insurance claims in District of Columbia before making this decision.

-The 15–31% discount reflects Washington’s specific market conditions: average home value of $639,200, investor demand level (very high), and typical days on market of 20–39 days.
 Three variables drive the final number.
-First, damage severity — a smoke-only property sells for 15–20% below pre-fire value, while a structure with roof collapse and fire-suppression water damage sells for 40–55% below.
-Second, lot value — in Washington, the land beneath the structure carries independent value that sets a floor price regardless of structural damage.
-Third, investor competition — deep institutional and individual investor participation with competitive bidding on most fire-damaged listings.
+First, damage severity.
+A smoke only property sells for 15 to 20% below pre fire value, while a structure with roof collapse and fire suppression water damage sells for 40 to 55% below.
+Second, lot value.
+In Washington, the land beneath the structure carries independent value that sets a floor price regardless of structural damage.
+Third, investor competition: deep institutional and individual investor participation with competitive bidding on most fire damaged listings.

 |---|---|---|